oVirt/ovirt-site/source/release/4.3.0/index.html.md

 ### CentOS / RHEL

-## ALPHA RELEASE
+## RELEASE CANDIDATE

-In order to install this Alplha Release you will need to enable pre-release repository.
+In order to install this Release Candidate you will need to enable pre-release repository.